On the characterization of constrained correlated equilibria in Markov games: Proof of Theorem

+For any $d\in\mathcal C_d$, the set $\Gamma(d)$ is compact: by construction, it is a union over $t\in[H]$ and $s\in\mathcal S$ whose components are either singletons or simplices $\Delta(\mathcal A)$, all of which are compact.
+Moreover, upper semi-continuity of $\Gamma$ in $d$ follows from \cite[Proposition~3.4]{altman2000constrained}.
+Hence, $\Gamma$ is upper semi-compact.

+Since the composition of two upper semi-compact correspondences is again upper semi-compact \cite[Theorem~5.10]{anisiu1981point}, it follows that $f^i\!\circ\Gamma$ is upper semi-compact for every $i\in\mathcal N$.
+Finally, because \(f(d)=\bigcup_{i\in\mathcal N} f^i(\Gamma(d))\) and the finite union of upper semi-compact correspondences is upper semi-compact \cite[Theorem~5.4]{anisiu1981point}, we conclude that $f$ is upper semi-compact on $\mathcal C_d$.

-In the last step, we will show that for the mapping $f$, a fixed point $d^*\in f(d^*)$ exists and that any corresponding policy $\pi^*\in\Gamma(d^*)$ is a constrained correlated equilibrium. \\ \\ \textbf{Existence of a constrained correlated equilibrium:} Since by Lemma \ref{lem:mapping1}, $\mathcal{C}_d$ is a compact and convex set and $f(d)$ is upper semi-compact, Kakutani’s fixed point theorem guarantees the existence of a fixed point $d^*$ of $f$ such that
+Finally, we will show that for mapping $f$, a fixed point $d^*\in f(d^*)$ exists and that any corresponding policy $\pi^*\in\Gamma(d^*)$ is a constrained correlated equilibrium. \\ \\ \underline{Existence of a constrained correlated equilibrium:} Since $\mathcal{C}_d$ is a compact and convex set \cite{altman2000constrained}, and $f(d)$ is upper semi-compact, Kakutani’s fixed point theorem guarantees the existence of a fixed point $d^*$ of $f$ such that

 Consider any policy $\pi\in\Gamma(d^*)$.
 By Equation \eqref{eq_fix}, for any $i\in\mc N$, we have that: